Ardulink/Firmware/Ardulink2-Specification.md

 1. **Host to Arduino**: The host system sends a command to the Arduino.
 2. **Arduino Execution**: The Arduino processes the command and interacts with the hardware as necessary.
-3. **Arduino to Host**: The Arduino sends a response.
-If the original command contained an `id`, it will be included in the response.
-If no `id` was provided in the command, the Arduino will not send an `id` in the response.
+3. **Arduino to Host**: If the original command contained an `id` the Arduino sends a response with the requests' `id` same.
+If no `id` was provided in the command, the Arduino will not send a response for that command.

 ---